Skip to main content

 openstack image set --property hw_qemu_guest_agent=yes <image>

-Specify <image> — image ID or name.
-The list can be viewed with openstack image list --private
+Specify <image> — the image ID or name.
+You can view the list using openstack image list --private

-4. Optional: after creating an image from the disk , remove the cloud server.
+4. Optional: after creating the image from the disk, delete the cloud server.